Noah-Miggs/Srimpro/README.md

 * Srimpro reads data from SRIM output files using an updated and modified version of [pysrim](https://github.com/costrouc/pysrim)
 * most functions have several optional inputs to provide a wide range of utilities
 * plot settings can be easily modified within each function to allow for full plot customization
-* all functions are fully documented, and all code is fully commented
+* all functions are fully documented, and all code is fully commented.
+It is strongly recommended to read the documentation for each function used

 # Features
 Srimpro is designed to have a high ease of use.
 Most functions only require the `path` input (filepath to the folder containing the appropriate SRIM output files) to generate an output.